 satisfying for me.
 It's a way to connect yourself and your company with Klal Yisrael,

+with all the People of Israel, past and present."
 Remembering when their hospitality really made a difference also gives our women

 a strong push to invite guests.
 Too many people are in fact emotional orphans.
 This